-- A. Gravel-less Pressurized Dispersal Channel (GPDCs) are designed for subsurface dispersal of high-quality effluent after secondary treatment.
-There are two typical configurations.
-One consists of perforated laterals laid in a 12-inch wide infiltration channel, covered with sections of plastic half-pipe and shallowly buried in native soil.
-The other uses an 18-inch infiltration channel and sections of 8-inch low-profile HDPE chamber material. - B. The site criteria for Gravel-less Pressurized Dispersal Channel OWTS includes the following: - Depth to a limiting condition and permeable soils (1-120 mpi) below the dispersal line shall be a minimum of 24 inches. - The soil above the PVC line proposed depth shall be permeable (1-120 mpi).
+- A. Gravel-less Pressurized Dispersal Channel (GPDCs) OWTS are designed for subsurface dispersal of high-quality effluent after secondary treatment.
+There are 2 typical configurations.
+1 consists of perforated laterals laid in a 12-inch wide infiltration channel, covered with sections of plastic half-pipe and shallowly buried in native soil.
+The other uses an 18-inch infiltration channel and sections of 8-inch low-profile HDPE chamber material. - B. The site criteria for GPDC OWTS includes the following: - 1.
+Depth to a limiting condition and permeable soils (1 to 120 minutes per inch) below the dispersal line shall be a minimum of 24 inches. - 2.
+The soil above the PVC line proposed depth shall be permeable (1 to 120 minutes per inch).
 This excludes massive or platy structured soils.
 Soils subject to flooding, excessive irrigation, farming practices, grading, ripping or roto-tilling are also not acceptable.
 The quality of acceptable soils above the line shall be equal to those below the line.